Firepit on Grass: Is Artificial Grass Flammable and How to Stay Safe?

 Your responsibility doesn’t end when the last marshmallow is toasted.

-Having a fire pit on grass—especially the artificial kind—is entirely possible.
-It just requires smart planning and a healthy respect for what happens when intense heat meets modern materials.
+Having a fire pit on grass is possible.
+It requires smart planning and a healthy respect for what happens when intense heat meets modern materials.
 By creating a dedicated, fireproof zone and following basic safety rules, you can enjoy the magic of a backyard fire without ever having to worry about a melted, messy aftermath.